Turning important lessons into competitive challenges helps engage your players to increase review and retention of critical information.

 2. Concept Books: Double-Tap on the Chapter Icon

 You can read more on Book Types HERE

 What are some examples of games you can create?

 There are a number of game examples you can try for yourself located in the LUCEO LUMBERJACKS DEMO account using the ASSIST app.

 Here are just several examples of the types of games you can create:

 How to create games in LUCEO.APP

-- Create a chapter with the name of the game you want to create and hit "PUBLISH"
+- Create a chapter inside, choose a title for the game and hit "PUBLISH"

 - Select the gear icon in the upper right-hand corner of the chapter

 - Hit the "Act as Memory Games" toggle in the pop-up menu